 Relationships are so important for our school community.
-It will be a priority to connect with the students in our physical classroom and also authentically connect with our students learning from home.
+It is a priority to connect with the students in our physical classroom and also authentically connect with our students learning from home.
 We will utilize the technology resources in our classrooms to link both groups of students during our morning meetings, closing circles, and whole group instructional times.
-We will continually seek ways to connect with our students while keeping our physical distance in the classroom or outside.
-Conversations and eye contact will be key to making personal bonds.
+We continually seek ways to connect with our students while keeping our physical distance in the classroom or outside.
+Conversations and eye contact are key to making personal bonds.

-We believe that learning how to express our feelings with our facial expressions and our words will be an important lesson as young children navigate big emotions during this time.
-Using quality literature to support feelings will help teachers start conversations with students.
-Our teachers will have frequent check-ins with students and their families to keep an open line of communication on how teachers might further support the social-emotional health for students on campus and students learning from home.
+We believe that learning how to express our feelings with our facial expressions and our words is an important lesson as young children navigate big emotions during this time.
+Using quality literature to support feelings helps teachers start conversations with students.
+Our teachers have frequent check-ins with students and their families to keep an open line of communication on how teachers might further support the social-emotional health for students on campus and students learning from home.

-Lower School Program Overview (updated)
+Lower School Program Overview

-Lower School classrooms will open at 8:30 a.m. and students are expected to be in the classroom by 8:45 a.m.
-Dismissal to cars and buses will begin at 3 p.m.
-Each day, lunch for grades K-4 will be at 11:10 a.m.
+Lower School classrooms opens at 8:30 a.m. and students are expected to be in the classroom by 8:45 a.m.
+Dismissal to cars and buses begins at 3 p.m.
+Each day, lunch for grades K-4 is at 11:10 a.m.
 Please note that we are unable to refrigerate student lunches brought from home.
 Below you'll find a sample grade level schedule.
-These grade-level schedules will be posted in each google classroom.
+These grade-level schedules are posted in each Google classroom.